godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

     var mouse_scroll_value = 0
     const MOUSE_SENSITIVITY_SCROLL_WHEEL = 0.08

-Lets go over what each of these new variables will be doing:
+Let's go over what each of these new variables will be doing:

 * ``mouse_scroll_value``: The value of the mouse scroll wheel.
 * ``MOUSE_SENSITIVITY_SCROLL_WHEEL``: How much a single scroll action increases mouse_scroll_value

 ______

-Now lets add the following to ``_input``:
+Now let's add the following to ``_input``:

 ::